 I paid sales tax in error to the seller on purchases of fuel and electricity consumed in manufacturing tangible personal property in Wisconsin.
 What should I do?

-- File a Buyer's Claim for Refund directly to the Department of Revenue (see Answer #6).
+- File a buyer's claim for refund directly with the department (see

 How do I request a refund from the seller?

-- Furnish the seller a fully completed exemption certificate (Form S-211) claiming the correct exemption percentage.
+Furnish the seller with a fully completed exemption certificate claiming the correct exemption percentage and request the sales tax previously paid be refunded.

 If the purchaser provides the exemption certificate to the seller more than 90 days after the date of the sale, the seller must be able to accept the exemption certificate in

-How do I file a Buyers Claim for Refund?
+How do I file a Buyers Claim for Refund with the department?

-Generally, your refund must be at least $50, and must be filed within 4 years of the due date of your income or franchise return.
+Generally, your refund must be at least $50 and you must file within 4 years of the due date of your income or franchise return.
 See

 Filing Claims for Refund of Sales or Use Tax, for more information.